mjordan/introduction_to_relational_databases/README.md

 One-to-many relationships also require that rows in tables have unique IDs, but unlike in the join table used in many-to-many relationship, the table that contains the data describing the "many" side of the relationship has a column reserved for the ID of the "one" side of the relationship.

 The IDs used to uniquely identify the things described in tables are called "primary keys".
 If the primary key of one table is used in another table, the key in the other table is called a "foreign key" in that table.
 For example, the "book_id" column in the Books table is that table's primary key, but the "book_id" column in the Editions table is a foreign key.
-The purpose of foreign keys is to link the two tables.
+The purpose of foreign keys is to link the two tables in a one-to-many relationship.

 You may be wondering why we didn't use ISBN for the unique ID for each row in the Books table.
 We could have done that, but there is a problem with ISBNs: it is easy for a human operator to make an error while entering them.
 Since primary keys need to be unique, we don't want to use something as the primary key that we can't trust to be unique.
-If we used ISBNs as primary keys, and we encountered one that was the same as an ISBN that was already in our database, the database would not save the row.
-If your rows have attributes that you can be absolutley sure will be unique, you can use that attribute as a primary key, but it's usually safer, and a common convention, to let the RDBMS assign an auto-incremented integer as the primary key.
+If we used ISBNs as primary keys, and we encountered one that was the same as an ISBN that was already in our database due to data-entry error, the database would not save the row.
+If your rows have attributes that you can be absolutley sure will be unique, you can use that attribute as a primary key, but it's usually safer, and a common convention, to let the RDBMS assign an automatically assigned number (an ordinary integer) as the primary key.

 For join tables, the primary key for each row is the unique _combination_ of the foreign keys from the two joined tables.
 In our example, the primary key of BooksAuthors is the combination of book_id and author_id.
 A primary key that is comprised of more than one attribute is called a "composite key."